Whimsey Carvings, Bottle Whimseys

 Inlaid fraternal whimseyThis an extraordinary, one of a kind, folk art piece.
 It is a very large, extremely detailed marquetry whimsey with a fraternal theme; including many carved and inlaid elements.
 This has so much intricate work that more things continue be seen and be appreciated even after several viewings.
 We have included many pictures that will convey some of the quality of this piece; however, it will still surprise and delight even more, when held in person.

 Following is just a brief description of some of what is in this piece.
 To be complete would take more than reasonable here.
 Please let your eyes tell more of the story.
 This work is over 49" long, 5 1/2" wide, and over 1 1/4" deep in parts.
 It is decorated on the sides as well as the front.
 It includes Crosses, Ankhs, stars, hearts, Bibles, scrolls, spears, and other Masonic, Shriner, Eastern Star, and Odd Fellows symbols.
-Each section is held together with carved links; and the entire carving is made from one piece of wood.
-There is one carved ball in cage, relief carving, and a section inlaid with bone or ivory.
+Each section is held together with carved links; and the entire length is carved from one piece of wood that was then inlaid.
+There is one carved ball in cage, relief carving, and a few red and white pieces of inlay.
 There are inlaid words, and letters; and it is decorated with a multitude of symbology.
+A photo, probably from a newspaper, is set in.
 This piece is in extremely good condition; although not completely "perfect".
-There is a slight crack in one link, and one has been reglued in part.
-There is also a little bit of red color which is on the lowest section.
+There is a slight crack in one link, and one link has been reglued in part.
 There is no loss that we can see.
 One section has hand painted the words "Memorial Day 1947".
 We would date it from that time.
 The back is inscribed "To Vernon Thompson for Mike".
 The price is $1250.00.
 Inventory Code: TSOH.
 Inlaid fraternal whimsey ...
 Closeup of top section ...
 Another view ...
 Side view.

 Second section: Front view ...
 Closeup ...
 Another closeup ...
 One side ...
 The other side.